 If you don’t fancy a loan, you can ask your bank to extend your overdraft facility but this can certainly prove a lot more expensive than other options.
 Credit cards can be used for small projects but you should be aware of the high interest rate and the charges you will incur if you miss payments.

 This can be a lot cheaper than many other financial options, although it often comes with an arrangement fee that adds up to a few thousand to the final cost.
 You have to prove that you have enough income to repay the loan and a lot will depend on how much of your current mortgage you have been able to pay off and your credit rating as a whole.
+Your best bet would be to have a chat with a whole of market mortgage broker, like Think Plutus.

 Home Improvement Loan